In this guide we’ll take a look at the best garden shoes for the UK market.

-These brightly coloured slip on gardening shoes are funky, waterproof clogs that brighten the rainiest British day.
+These brightly coloured slip on garden clogs are funky, waterproof gardening shoes that brighten the rainiest British day.

 Backdoorshoes are a British company specialising in the best gardening shoes.
 They’ve taken garden shoe design to whole new levels with prints so bright you need to pop your shades on.

-The tulip pattern isn’t the only great thing about these slip-on shoes because they’re practical too.
+The tulip pattern isn’t the only great thing about these backdoorshoes garden clogs because they’re practical too.

-Made from rubber they only weigh 200g and are entirely waterproof with a thick textured sole to prevent slips.
+The backdoorshoes garden clogs are made from rubber and they only weigh 200g.
+They are also entirely waterproof with a thick textured sole to prevent slips.
 The insoles are washable which is a nice touch because we all get sweaty feet in the summer months, let’s be honest!

-One of the things I love about this pair, aside from the outrageous colour, is the wedge sole that keeps you safely above puddles and the mud line.
+One of the things I love about these backdoorshoes garden clogs, aside from the outrageous colour, is the wedge sole that keeps you safely above puddles and the mud line.
 No more muddy socks after you’ve put the hedgehog’s food out after dark.

-These gardening shoes are a great British design and good quality to boot.
+These garden clogs are a great British design and feature good quality to boot.